Are You An INFJ? Depression Could Be A Risk -- Here's Why

 This article is written for the INFJ - introverted, intuitive, feeling, and judging - oriented individuals.
 If you are an INFJ, your friends may identify you as the "advocate" or "confidant" of the group.
 You are easy to talk to, very trustworthy, and more than willing to stick your neck out for the people you hold dear.
 These are qualities that make you extremely likeable, and can lead to an abundance of substantive, lifelong relationships.
 Sounds like a great life, right?

-By now, we have all figured out that this life is not all sunshine and rainbows.
+It can be a great life, but this life may not always be sunshine and rainbows.
 Often, the people that seem the happiest suffer the most - they just do so in silence.
-This is the "curse" of INFJ depression.
+This may be the "curse" of INFJ depression.
 Despite the many advantages that such a lovable personality would confer, nothing is without its downside.
 In this article, we'll discuss a few reasons why INFJs are prone to the common cold of the psyche.

 The Atlas Personality

 Previously, this personality type was referred to as the "confidant", and for good reason.
 If you are in a bad place in life and need a place to vent, an INFJ will always have your back.
 When the people they love are hurting, they will hurt right alongside them, and they will not stop until the problem is successfully resolved.
-When this pain is very strong and comes from several different sources, it is easy to see why this can lead to an INFJ feeling depressed.
+When this pain is very strong and comes from several different sources, it is easy to see why this can lead to an INFJ being prone to depression.

 Most people prefer to be surrounded by positivity.
 Being around happy people makes us happy, too - and in turn, we make other people happy, and then more people want to be around us.
 The INFJ, as the "advocate", is willing to stay beside someone who is unhappy, because they just cannot stand to see someone suffering.

 Many of us would agree that it feels good to help people.
-As social beings, we live to be of service to one another, and nothing is more contagious than a smile.
+As social beings, many of us feel strongly about being of service to one another, and nothing is more contagious than a smile.
 It can be argued, however, that everything is best in moderation, and INFJs are susceptible to helping too much.
-This might mean always taking the short end of the stick - and living like that is sure to be as stressful as it is depressing.
+This might mean always taking the short end of the stick - and living like that can be stressful.

-Any INFJ finding themselves in the situation as described stands to benefit from speaking to a psychologist.
-When you feel like everyone is having to talk to you and you are unable to talk to them as a result, you should start looking for one.
+Any INFJ finding themselves in the situation as described may benefit from speaking to a mental health professional.
+Feeling like everyone is able to talk to you and you are unable to talk to them is not a good position to be in.
 A lot of times, it just helps to have someone to vent to.
 You might not want advice, or "answers" - maybe you just want to be heard out for once.

 We all need someone to talk to.
 It is not healthy for anyone, INFJ personality type or otherwise, to neglect their own need to express themselves, even if it means you cannot be everyone's hero.
 Those who truly care will understand if, after all you have been through, you need to let off some steam every once in a while, too.
 If you do not, you might be putting yourself at risk of INFJ depression.